amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 -----------
 For games with save functionality you need to quit the game using the DEL key for the save data to be written to the SD card.
-The save directory is /games/Amiga/shared/WHDSaves.
+The save directory is Amiga:WHDSaves.

+In the "[ Options ]" menu there are commands that will backup and restore the save data to the MiSTer shared folder.

-In the "[ Settings ]" menu you can choose between a few alternative quit key options, which if set will override the preconfigured key.
+In the "[ Options ]" menu you can also choose between a few alternative quit key options, which if set will override the preconfigured key.
 The active quit key is displayed on the splash screen shown when a game is loading

 Video Modes: